BG2 Tweak Pack Convenience Tweaks and/or Cheats

-Please note that barbarian characters will interact badly with this component due to their hardcoded nature.
+Be warned: without an Enhanced Edition game or TobEx, barbarian characters will interact badly with this component due to their hardcoded nature.
 The Maximum option will not affect them, and the NWN-Style will cause them to roll 5d12 for their hit points.

-Maximum HP Creatures (the
+Maximum HP Creatures (the bigg)

 This component, based on code from the bigg, will alter creatures to have their theoretical maximum hit points.
 Creatures will get either a hit point total based on maximum hit dice rolls appropriate to their level, or their current hit point total--whichever is higher.
 The user has three choices with this component:

 - All creatures

 - Joinable NPCs only (cheating version of this component)